next-hat/nanocl/doc/man/nanocl-state.md

 nanocl-apply(1)

-:   Apply a state from a configuration file
+:   Create or Update elements from a Statefile

-nanocl-revert(1)
+nanocl-remove(1)

-:   Revert a state from a configuration file
+:   Remove elements from a Statefile

 nanocl-help(1)